wiltacca/Portfolio/README.md

 * **Input:** Loaddefault dataset contains customers’ history, such as age, debt ratio, monthly income, number of open credit lines and loans and more.
 * **Output:** Discovered a cluster of customers with high credit risk.

 **ASSOCIATION RULES CASE STUDY -** This project creates recommendation systems that are being widely used in all forms of digital platforms; Association rules can be applied in the form of TV Shows recommendation systems to discover the existing relations between features in the database.
-By analyzing the database, which contains TV shows of distinguishable users, it can find some interesting rules occurring in analyzed data.
+By analysing the database, which contains TV shows of distinguishable users, it can find some interesting rules occurring in analysed data.

 ![alt text](Association.png)

 * **Python libraries used:**  pandas, numpy, sklearn, scipy, mlxtend, plotly, seaborn, matplotlib.
 * **Input:** TV Shows dataset contains 9690 record of TV show watched by different customers.
-* **Output:** Recommended the next TV show that a customer will be interested in watching.
+* **Output:** Recommended the next TV show a customer will be interested in watching.

 ___

 # Deep Learning
 ![alt text](Neural_Network_Brain_Mimic.jpeg)

-### Deep Learning is a specialized ﬁeld of Machine Learning that relies on the training of Deep Artiﬁcial Neural Networks (ANNs) using a large dataset such as images or texts.
+### Deep Learning is a specialised ﬁeld of Machine Learning that relies on the training of Deep Artiﬁcial Neural Networks (ANNs) using a large dataset such as images or texts.
 ANNs are information processing models inspired by the human brain.
 The human brain consists of billions of neurons that communicate to each other using electrical and chemical signals and enable humans to see, feel, and make decision.
 ANNs works by mathematically mimicking the human brain and connecting multiple “artiﬁcial” neurons in a multilayered fashion.
 The more hidden layers added to the network, the deeper the network gets.
 What differentiates deep learning from machine learning techniques is their ability to extract features automatically as illustrated in the following example:

 ### * Machine learning Process: (1) selecting the model to train, (2) manually performing feature extraction.